ion-select

 Multiple Selection

-attribute to select, users are able to select multiple options.
+By adding the multiple attribute to select, users are able to select multiple options.
 When multiple options can be selected, the alert overlay presents users with a checkbox styled list of options.
 The select component's value receives an array of all of the selected option values.

-interfaces will not work with multiple selection.
+Note: the action-sheet and popover interfaces will not work with multiple selection.

 Responding to Interaction

-events.
+The main ways of handling user interaction with the select are the ionChange, ionDismiss, and ionCancel events.
 See Events for more details on these and other events that select fires.

 Object Value References